 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
 Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?